paultopia/csv2md/README.md

 (You'll have to move that first table delimiter line down if the first line of your csv is intended to be a heading.)

-Sends to stdout by default, will need to be piped into a file to keep it.
+Sends to stdout by default, will need to be redirected into a file to keep it.

 ## What is it?